adegtyarev-org/fast-modbus-python-library/README.md

 # Fast Modbus Library

 ## Description
 !
-This repository is not affiliated with and not supported by Wiren Board.
+This repository is not affiliated with or maintained by Wiren Board.

 A library for working with Fast Modbus devices via a serial port (RS-485).
 It contains modules for configuring event notifications, scanning devices, and working with the Modbus client.